SummaryRead the full fact sheet

 - car repairs and panel beating – epoxy resins and organic solvents

-- electronics – solder fumes
+- electronics – solder fumes, metal salts, dusts and fumes

-- fire fighting – smoke and combustion products
+- fire-fighting – smoke and combustion products

-- foam manufacturers – polyurethane
+- foam manufacturers – adhesives and chemicals

 - garage attendants – car exhaust fumes

-- hairdressing – dyes, perfumes and sprays
+- hairdressing and cosmetics – dyes, perfumes, sprays and chemicals

 - oil refining – hydrocarbon mists